 - In a heavy-bottomed pot, heat oil.
 Add whole spices (fenugreek seed, fennel seeds and nigella seeds) and fry on medium heat until aromatic.

-- Add water, and bring to simmer.
-Partially cover the pot, and let the chicken cook for about 10 minutes.
+- Add ¼ cup water and bring to simmer.
+Partially cover the pot and let the chicken cook for about 10 minutes.